Calculating holiday pay Holiday entitlement

 For leave years starting on or after 1 April 2024, employers can choose to use rolled-up holiday pay.
 This applies to irregular hours workers and part-year workers only.

-If you think your holiday pay should be different
+If someone thinks their holiday pay should be different

-If your employer does not correct the problem with your holiday pay, you could make a claim to an employment tribunal.
+If an employer does not correct a problem with holiday pay, an employee could make a claim to an employment tribunal.

 Find out more about: